 Whatever the event, each spiegeltent creates its own enchanting and romantic ambience, echoing the days of the waltz and the tango.
 A genuinely unique setting for your guests will be created by each and every tent.
 Everyone is able to hire a tent, whatever your event may be: festivals, dances, parties, theatre shows, weddings, or dinners.
 Would you like to create your own magical place by renting one of our spiegeltents?
 Be sure to visit our hire page, and find the one that speaks to you!

-Spiegeltents have been around for over 100 years.
-Throughout the years, many different styles have developed between the different types of tents.
-Original spiegeltents are made by woodworkers with eye for detail.
-Cut mirrors, high-quality fabric and a sense of art.
+Spiegeltent historyThe spiegeltent has been around for over a century.
+Throughout the many years of its existence, many different styles have developed between the different types of the tents.
+They were originally made by woodworkers with eye for detail, including cut mirrors, high-quality fabric and a sense of art.

-This type of spiegeltent differs from the original spiegeltent regarding their details.
+This type differs from the original one in regards to their details.
 The original Flemish and Dutch spiegeltent makes exclusive use of flowing lines and cut glass.
 Their Walloon counterparts are more sober, resulting in cheaper production.
-Van Rosmalen is proud of their collection of spiegeltents, which has made no concessions regarding quality.
-We think that a traditional product should remain pure and that the aim of the artist has to remain.
+Van Rosmalen is proud of every single tent in their collection.

 We've made no concessions regarding quality.
 Our ideology is that the traditional spiegeltent should remain pure and the intentions of the artist should remain in the created tent.